Images Can Make or Break Your Website

-MU: I try to keep large images (like banners) under 100K, but closer to 50K if possible.
-If your download speed is 1MB at its slowest, you want to make sure your images load within a second.
+Mike: I try to keep large images (like banners) under 100kb, but closer to 50kb if possible.
+If your download speed is 1MB at its slowest, you want to make sure your images load within one second.
 Most people have good connections in our area, but mobile phones may load a little slower.

 Would you rather see websites with custom images or stock photos?

 Jerad: While I agree with Ben, I’d encourage you to take a shot at taking your own pictures.
-Cameras have come a long way these days, and even if you don’t have a professional camera, there are plenty of local photographers, YouTube tutorials and more out there that can help you out.
+Cameras have come a long way these days, and even if you don’t have a professional camera, there are plenty of local photographers, YouTube tutorials, and more out there that can help you out.
 Who knows, you might even have someone on your team who knows something about photography.
 But if they don't turn out quite how you'd like them, you should use the sources he mentioned.

 Mike: I agree with trying it yourself first, then using stock photos if you can't hire a photographer.
 And with the right lighting, even your iPhone can work.
 What you need to avoid is taking photos with flash.
 Make sure you have good lighting.

-In addition to what Ben said earlier, I also like to encourage people not to go to Google and find stuff to use.
+In addition to what Ben said earlier, I also like to encourage people NOT to go to Google and find stuff to use.
 There can be legal consequences with that as not all images are free to use.
 A lot of people don’t know that you can't just take something and use it just because it's from Google.

-JB: Exactly.
+Jerad: Exactly.
 And that’s why taking your own photos, using stock photos, or hiring a photographer can be the best option.
 It alleviates any question about whether or not the photos are rightfully yours.
-The only thing you need to remember is that if you're taking pictures with customers in them – like for a restaurant business – you need to have signed release forms.
+The only thing you need to remember is that if you're taking pictures with customers in them—like for a restaurant business—you need to have signed release forms.

 How many images should I have on my website?
 Do I even need them?

-MU: You should always think of your website imagery as something that connects with your content.
+Mike: I agree.
+You should always think of your website photography as something that connects with your written content.
 I think that every page should have at least one photo to make it interesting.
 Product images are good.
 For example, if you have a software or another solution, screen shots work great to showcase what you sell and how your product works.
 And if you're going to showcase your staff, it's worth the investment to hire a photographer or try to get them to be uniform.